Ready for movies in the cloud? Studios bet you are

 Cloud storage "gives the benefit of ownership without the issues of long download time, storage constraints and the lack of interoperability," MacPherson said.

 "It will be a game-changer for digital ownership," she said.
-(Reporting by Lisa Richwine, editing by Matthew Lewis)
+(Reporting by Lisa Richwine; editing by Matthew Lewis, Bernard Orr)